 Passengers should be advised to avoid the use of the elevators.
-It is recommended that the maximum capacity of elevators should be revised and reduced based on the physical distancing guidance.
+It is recommended that the maximum capacity of elevators (both for the passengers and the crew members) should be revised and reduced in order for the physical distancing requirements to be respected.
 Moreover, persons should be required face masks when using elevators as described in Annex 1.
+In the areas outside the elevators physical distances should be maintained by passengers and crew waiting the elevators with the use of floor markers or other similar measures.
 The elevators should be regularly cleaned and attention should be paid to frequently touched surfaces (buttons, knobs etc.).
+Hand rub alcohol-based solution should be placed near the entrances of the elevators.